 (c) For an Entity applying for registration with ERCOT, purchase(s) that were made within the five years preceding the date on which the Entity signed the Standard Form Agreement.
 This initial report and attestation must be submitted before ERCOT may approve registration.

-(3) A Market Participant shall submit a report and attestation, on the form reflected in Section 23, Form S, identifying any purchase(s) described in paragraph (1) above that occur after the date(s) of the purchases reported pursuant to paragraph (2) above and that have not already been reported pursuant to this Section.
+(3) A Market Participant shall submit a report and attestation via the MIS Certified Area, as reflected in Section 23, Form S, identifying any purchase(s) described in paragraph (1) above that occur after the date(s) of the purchases reported pursuant to paragraph (2) above and that have not already been reported pursuant to this Section.

 (4) Reports and attestations submitted pursuant to paragraph (3) above shall be submitted within 180 days of the date of the purchase.

-16.12 User Security Administrator and Digital Certificates
+16.12 User Security Administrator and Access to the MIS

-(1) Each Market Participant is allowed access to certain ERCOT computer systems through the use of Digital Certificates upon execution of the Standard Form Market Participant Agreement (as provided for in Section 22, Attachment A, Standard Form Market Participant Agreement), and completion of applicable registration and qualification requirements.
-Digital Certificates expire after one year.
+(1) Each Market Participant is allowed access to the ERCOT Market Information System (MIS) upon execution of the Standard Form Market Participant Agreement (as provided for in Section 22, Attachment A, Standard Form Market Participant Agreement), and completion of applicable registration and qualification requirements.
+Any and all costs incurred by the Market Participant for authorization to access these ERCOT computer systems shall be borne by the Market Participant.

-(2) A User Security Administrator (USA) is responsible for managing the Market Participant’s access to non-public ERCOT computer systems through Digital Certificates.
-A USA may also be responsible for managing the Market Participant’s access to the online Resource Integration and Ongoing Operations (“RIOO”) system, which does not require a Digital Certificate.
-Each Market Participant that will receive Digital Certificate(s) must, as part of the application for registration with ERCOT, designate an individual employee or authorized agent as its USA, and optionally, a backup USA.
+(2) A User Security Administrator (USA) is responsible for managing the Market Participant’s access to the MIS except for portions of the MIS required to perform the duties of an Authorized Representative Each Market Participant must, as part of the application for registration with ERCOT, designate an individual employee or authorized agent as its USA, and optionally, a backup USA.
 If a Market Participant has designated a backup USA and the primary USA fails to perform, or is unable to perform, the functions required of a USA, then the backup USA shall perform any and all functions required of the primary USA.
 The Market Participant is responsible for revising its USA list as the need arises.
-The Market Participant’s USA is responsible for registering all Market Participant’s Digital Certificate holders (“Certificate Holders”) and administering the use of Digital Certificates on behalf of the Market Participant.
-ERCOT Critical Energy Infrastructure Information (ECEII) posted on the Market Information System (MIS) Secure or Certified Area may be accessed only by those individuals that are issued ECEII-eligible Digital Certificates .
-Each Market Participant that will receive Digital Certificates and having more than one ERCOT functional registration must designate a USA for each registration (which may be the same employee or authorized agent) and shall manage each registration separately for the purposes of this Section.
-Once the Market Participant completes registration requirements, ERCOT shall send the USA a copy of the Digital Certificate user guide.
+The Market Participant’s USA is responsible for registering all MIS users (except for registration regarding those portions of the MIS required to perform the duties of an Authorized Representative) and administering their access to the MIS on behalf of the Market Participant.
+ERCOT Critical Energy Infrastructure Information (ECEII) posted on the Market Information System (MIS) Secure or Certified Area may be accessed only by those individuals that are authorized access to ECEII by the USA in accordance with the ERCOT Identity and Access Management User Guide posted on the ERCOT website.
+Each Market Participant with more than one ERCOT functional registration must designate a USA for each registration (which may be the same employee or authorized agent) and shall manage each registration separately for the purposes of this Section.
+Once the Market Participant completes registration requirements, ERCOT shall send the USA a copy of the ERCOT Identity and Access Management User Guide.